binitdatta/rollingstone-debug-tool-verbose-demo/README.md

   # D. com.rollingstone.debugclientdemo.verbose.interceptors.RestTemplateVerboseInterceptor  - The Spring MVC Request Interceotor.
 This class needs a little tweak based on what service is called.
 The tweak is self explanatory.
 Please contact me if there are questions.

-# 15. If we have a situiaton where Service A calls Service B and Service B calls Service C, we can enable this feature in all three services.
-Service A will pass the additional verbose paramater to Service B and Service B to C etc. All upstream response then, will include each services original response along with the modified response.
+# 15. If we have a situation, where Service A calls Service B and Service B calls Service C, we can enable this feature in all three services.
+Service A will pass the additional verbose paramater to Service B and Service B to C etc. All upstream response then, will include each service's original response along with the modified response.